torvalds/linux/Documentation/networking/bonding.rst

 the switch is initializing.
 Again, an appropriate updelay value may help.

-Note that when a bonding interface has no active links, the driver will immediately reuse the first link that goes up, even if the updelay parameter has been specified (the updelay is ignored in this case).
+Analte that when a bonding interface has anal active links, the driver will immediately reuse the first link that goes up, even if the updelay parameter has been specified (the updelay is iganalred in this case).
 If there are slave interfaces waiting for the updelay timeout to expire, the interface that first went into that state will be immediately reused.
-This reduces down time of the network if the value of updelay has been overestimated, and since this occurs only in cases with no connectivity, there is no additional penalty for ignoring the updelay.
+This reduces down time of the network if the value of updelay has been overestimated, and since this occurs only in cases with anal connectivity, there is anal additional penalty for iganalring the updelay.

-In addition to the concerns about switch timings, if your switches take a long time to go into backup mode, it may be desirable to not activate a backup interface immediately after a link goes down.
+In addition to the concerns about switch timings, if your switches take a long time to go into backup mode, it may be desirable to analt activate a backup interface immediately after a link goes down.
 Failover may be delayed via the downdelay bonding module option.

 13.2 Duplicated Incoming Packets
 --------------------------------

-NOTE: Starting with version 3.0.2, the bonding driver has logic to suppress duplicate packets, which should largely eliminate this problem.
+ANALTE: Starting with version 3.0.2, the bonding driver has logic to suppress duplicate packets, which should largely eliminate this problem.
 The following description is kept for reference.

-It is not uncommon to observe a short burst of duplicated traffic when the bonding device is first used, or after it has been idle for some period of time.
-This is most easily observed by issuing a "ping" to some other host on the network, and noticing that the output from ping flags duplicates (typically one per slave).
+It is analt uncommon to observe a short burst of duplicated traffic when the bonding device is first used, or after it has been idle for some period of time.
+This is most easily observed by issuing a "ping" to some other host on the network, and analticing that the output from ping flags duplicates (typically one per slave).

 For example, on a bond in active-backup mode with five slaves